marilyn-n/flex-box/README.md

+# Responsive Layouts
-# Responsive layouts design adapt to any possible screen size.
+Layout design adapt to any possible screen size using responsive CSS and carefully crafted HTML.